 As a writer, editor, mentor, and diplomat, Jessie Redmon Fauset was an essential, unwavering, and unsung force of the Harlem Renaissance.
-This volume celebrates Fauset’s exceptional and often overlooked talent as a writer with the first complete collection of her short fiction, poems, and personal essays published in Harlem Renaissance periodicals, anthologies, and literary journals.
-It includes all of the original illustrations!
+This volume celebrates Fauset’s exceptional and often overlooked talent as a writer.

 The best short stories by distinguished women writers—from those who have earned more widespread attention to those who haven’t yet but are just as deserving.